paulrobertlloyd/paulrobertlloyd-v4/src/_content/pages/styleguide.md

 ### Horizontal rule

 The `hr` element represents a paragraph-level thematic break, e.g. a scene change in a story, or a transition to another topic within a section of a reference book.
-The following extract from <cite>Pandora's Star</cite> by Peter F. Hamilton shows two paragraphs that precede a scene change and the paragraph that follows it:
+The following extract from <cite>Pandora’s Star</cite> by Peter F. Hamilton shows two paragraphs that precede a scene change and the paragraph that follows it:

 Dudley was ninety-two, in his second life, and fast approaching time for another rejuvenation.
 Despite his body having the physical age of a standard fifty-year-old, the prospect of a long degrading campaign within academia was one he regarded with dread.
 For a supposedly advanced civilization, the Intersolar Commonwealth could be appallingly backward at times, not to mention cruel.

-*Maybe it won't be that bad*, he told himself.
-The lie was comforting enough to get him through the rest of the night's shift.
+*Maybe it won’t be that bad*, he told himself.
+The lie was comforting enough to get him through the rest of the night’s shift.

 ***

 The Carlton AllLander drove Dudley home just after dawn.
 Like the astronomer, the vehicle was old and worn, but perfectly capable of doing its job.
 It had a cheap diesel engine, common enough on a semi-frontier world like Gralmond, although its drive array was a thoroughly modern photoneural processor.
-With its high suspension and deep-tread tyres it could plough along the dirt track to the observatory in all weather and seasons, including the metre-deep snow of Gralmond's winters.
+With its high suspension and deep-tread tyres it could plough along the dirt track to the observatory in all weather and seasons, including the metre-deep snow of Gralmond’s winters.

 ### Pre-formatted text

 The `pre` element represents a block of pre-formatted text, in which structure is represented by typographic conventions rather than by elements.
 Such examples are an e-mail (with paragraphs indicated by blank lines, lists indicated by lines prefixed with a bullet), fragments of computer code (with structure indicated according to the conventions of that language) or displaying ASCII art.
-Here's an example showing the printable characters of ASCII:
+Here’s an example showing the printable characters of ASCII:

       ! " # $ % & ' ( ) * + , - . /
     0 1 2 3 4 5 6 7 8 9 : ; < = > ?